quanterall/HaskellMaterials/basics/06-mutable-variables.md

 import Control.Concurrent.STM (atomically, check, modifyTVar, readTVar, writeTVar) import Prelude

-functionUsingTransaction :: IO ()
-functionUsingTransaction = do
-  -- Either everything in this block succeeds or nothing does; this is the -- guarantee we get from `STM`. atomically $ do
+-- Note how we are simply taking a reference to a value here, not the value that the reference holds -- itself.
+We can use these references in the function to both read and write from and to them. functionUsingTransaction :: TVar Int -> TVar Int -> Int -> IO () functionUsingTransaction transactionalVariable otherTransactionalVariable neededValue = do -- Either everything in this block succeeds or nothing does; this is the -- guarantee we get from `STM`. atomically $ do